 There are hundreds out there and they all claim to be the best in the business.
 The truth is that some are significantly better than others.
 So, which should you choose?

 Our researchers have spent the last few months testing all the top background checking sites to see which is best at accessing driving records and other information.
-As a result of these tests, they have identified the three sites that performed head and shoulders above the rest.
+As a result of these tests, they have identified the two sites that performed head and shoulders above the rest.

 Instant CheckMate is the fastest background checking site we tested.
 If you need to get accurate details from your driving record, they are another great choice.
 In our tests, Instant Checkmate generated detailed and accurate driving record data in moments.
 Impressively this speed didn’t mean compromising on quality either with results being on a par with other top sites.